gravitational/webapps/README.md

 # Gravitational Web Applications and Packages

 > **Warning**
-> The content in this repository has been mitgrated to https://github.com/gravitational/teleport/tree/master/web
+> The content in this repository has been migrated to https://github.com/gravitational/teleport/tree/master/web

 This mono-repository contains the source code for: